TBS HOME PAGE

-She has also danced with her high school dance team as well as attended recreational dance classes
+She previously danced with her high school dance team as well as attending recreational dance classes

 in NY & NJ.
 Amber enjoys teaching, choreographing, and interacting with the students while they learn.

-She currently teaches ballet, jazz and pointe.
+She currently teaches combination classes.
 She graduated from Rutgers University with a degree in

 Chemical Engineering, with minors in Economics and Psychology.
-Amber currently works for Nestle USA, where she is the NA HSE & Sustainability Manager.
+Amber currently works for Nestle.

 Cara Jorgesen | Competition Assistant Director, Instructor, and Choreographer